Información de la revista

 Teriflunomide (2013) This drug selectively and reversibly inhibits the mitochondrial enzyme dihydroorotate dehydrogenase, inhibiting pyrimidine synthesis.
 As a result, it blocks the activation and proliferation of lymphocytes.

 Glatiramer acetate (2004) The mechanism is not entirely elucidated.
-Its proposed effects include binding to major histocompatibility complex molecules, inhibiting the activation of T-cells vs myelin antigens, and inducing specific suppressor T Helper 2 lymphocytes.
+Its proposed effects include binding to major histocompatibility complex molecules, inhibiting the activation of T-cells against myelin antigens, and inducing specific suppressor T Helper 2 lymphocytes.

 Interferons ββ-1a (1997)β-1b (1995)Pegylated β-1a (2014) Mechanism not fully understood.
 Among its proposed effects are: control of pro-inflammatory and anti-inflammatory cytokine secretion, suppression of T-cell activation, induction of neural stem cell differentiation into oligodendrocytes, and prevention of activated immune cell migration to peripheral blood.